Arindam200/pieces-readme-template/Python-SDK-Template.md

         print("Exception when calling AssetsApi->assets_delete_asset: %s\n" % e)
 ```
 </details>
+-->

+A developer documentation that outlines all the ins and outs of our available endpoints can be found [here](https://github.com/pieces-app/pieces-os-client-sdk-for-python/tree/main/docs).

 ## Contributing
 Contributions to the Pieces SDK are welcome!
 To contribute, follow these steps: